bxdoan/bxdoan/README.md

 <div align="center">

-> Being the best decoy ever is as cool as being the ace
+> Everything has beauty, but not everyone can see.

-> — Tobio Kageyama —
+> — Confucius —

 </div>